 A native plant is one that occurs naturally in a particular region, ecosystem, or habitat without direct or indirect human intervention.
 The plants present at the time Europeans arrived in North America are considered native to Arkansas.

 Arkansas’s native plants are uniquely adapted to live with our soils, climate, and wildlife.
-Some benefits include:

-Activities and information about how a schoolyard garden can be used across the curriculum and benefit all the students.
+Activities and information about how a schoolyard garden can be used across the curriculum and benefit all students.